citusdata/citus_docs/develop/reference_workarounds.rst

 There are still a few queries that are :ref:`unsupported <unsupported>` even with the use of push-pull execution via subqueries.
 One of them is running window functions that partition by a non-distribution column.

-Suppose we have a table called :code:`github_events`, distributed by the column :code:`user_id`.
-Then the following window function will not work:
+In our :ref:`real-time analytics tutorial <real_time_analytics_tutorial>` we created a table called :code:`github_events`, distributed by the column :code:`user_id`.
+If we want to query it and count the events for a preselected of repos, one way to do it in SQL is with a window function.
+However, partitioning on a non-distribution column does not work:

 .. code-block:: sql